Apple Reduced Face ID Accuracy To Ease Production, Bloomberg Reports - Slashdot

 Isn't this too much technology crammed into a smartphone?
 Over 50% of components manufactured being trashed because they fail the QA test?
 That's really not green, Apple.

-From A Technical Standpoint This Makes Zero Sense (Score:2)
+From A Technical Standpoint This Makes Zero Sense (Score:3)

 Re: (Score:2)